luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 ) <tab:descriptives>

 It is particularly striking that each of the two AfD channels, \@AfDFraktionimBundestag (388,000 followers), herein after referred to as AfD BT, and \@AfDTV (250,000), has more than twice as many followers as all the other analyzed channels combined (219,670).
-While all parties have some successful videos (see Figure Xfig:view_count), average views and likes per video diverge up to a factor of 10 between the AfD channels and all others.
+While all parties have some successful videos (see @fig:view_count), average views and likes per video diverge up to a factor of 10 between the AfD channels and all others.
 Notably, the FDP consistently disables the like/dislike functionality across most of their videos, excluding them from upcoming like-based analyses.

 The videos' content was transcribed using OpenAI's state-of-the-art speech-to-text model, whisper-large-v3 @radfordRobustSpeechRecognition2022.
 Subsequently, the transcriptions were tokenized and segmented into sentences using the current version of SoMaJo @proislSoMaJoStateoftheartTokenization2016 tokenizer and sentence-splitter.
 After removing sentences with less than 5 tokens and videos with less than 5 sentences (mostly music-only videos with written text on screen), our clean dataset comprises 9,394 videos, totaling 1,485 hours and featuring 708,549 sentences.
-Summary statistics per channel are presented in Table @tab:descriptives.
+Summary statistics per channel are presented in @tab:descriptives.
-Figure @fig:view_count depicts the distributions of likes and views.
+@fig:view_count depicts the distributions of likes and views.
 While all parties have some successful videos, these numbers indicate that each of the AfD's channels has more than double the followers, views, and likes of all other parties combined.
 Notably, the FDP consistently disables the like/dislike functionality across most of their videos and, in conjunction with the Greens (Grüne), opts to disable comments.

+#figure(
-#figure(image("figures/figure_1.svg", width: 100%),
+  image("figures/figure_1.svg", width: 100%),
   caption: [
     Distribution of logged view and like counts per channel.
   ]